Want to learn more about this at Kettering Health?Learn More

 Treatment and care

-Kettering Health Network has been expanding oncology services at Soin Medical Center, most recently with an enhanced radiation center.
-With additional resources, physicians and treatment options, men in Greene County and beyond can rest assured that they have full access to a wide range of world-class cancer care close to home.
+Kettering Health has been expanding oncology services at Soin Medical Center, most recently with an enhanced radiation center.
+With additional resources, physicians and treatment options, men in Greene County and beyond can rest assured that they have full access to world-class cancer care close to home.

 If you have concerns, click here now to request an appointment with Kettering Cancer Care.